-Mix all the paint at once.
+Found your perfect mix?
 If your test patch indicates you can mix black with your wall paint with acceptable results, prepare to shade all of your wall paint at once.
 Dump all the paint in the 1-gallon cans into a single 5-gallon paint bucket.
 Do not attempt to mix a new color into each separate paint can: any mistake in formula will result in one or more slightly different shades of paint.

 Stir the paint thoroughly in the big bucket.
 Add a very small amount of the black to this mixing bucket, perhaps as little as ¼ cup at a time.
-You can always add more black but you will never be able to take it back out so add black very gradually.
+You can always add more black but you will never be able to take it back out, so add black very gradually.
 Stir the batch for a few minutes and then test the color on the wall and let it dry.
 Continue adding small amounts of black to the big paint bucket until you derive the color shade desired.